Inverted Nipple Correction Surgery

 The cause of nipple inversion is

-- An imbalance between the inwards traction of the mild ducts and the outward traction of the muscle within the nipple
+- An imbalance between the inwards traction of the milk ducts and the outward traction of the muscle within the nipple

-- If the inward tethering force of the tight, shortened mild ducts is greater than the force by the muscle within the nipple, inverted nipples will result
+- If the inward tethering force of the tight, shortened milk ducts is greater than the force by the muscle within the nipple, inverted nipples will result

 The severity of the inverted nipples may vary considerably.
 An initial consultation is required to assess the grade of your nipple inversion.

 Do you really need surgery?
 Non-surgical verse surgical options